AlexanderAlgerbo/AAShell/instructions.md

  Make a recalloc so that i can dynamically reallocate the memory if my buffer when needed.
  To do tomorrow: Create switch case for my parser.
 Create unit tests and a makefile that will compile everything, run tests, return results and then run the shell program.

  NitPickings: When switching between past command lines written.
 AA> to signify that we are in the shell gets reset as well.
 Which is simply unnecessary.
 It is because i clear the whole line and it should be an easy fix but it is mainly a graphical annoyance that doesn't affect anything else so i will fix it after i am done with simple parts of everything else.
+It is also not really noticed the majority of time on powershell.
+For some reason it seems like MSYS terminal is slower

+ Have started learning about launching processes in windows.